 To sum up

-3-D Secure is a security feature which verifies the identity of the cardholder.
+3-D Secure is a security feature that verifies the identity of the cardholder.
 This protects businesses from chargebacks by shifting the liability to the issuing bank in case of a fraudulent transaction.

-3-D Secure can be “customized” (Conditional 3-D Secure) so the security step can be set only for specific transactions.
+3-D Secure can be “customised” (Conditional 3-D Secure) so the security step can be set only for specific transactions.

 The feature also serves as a means of being compliant with the new regulations brought by PSD2.

 In terms of adopting 3-D Secure, that rate of implementation among issuers both part of EU28/EEA and outside has steadily increased over time.
 It is expected that the rate of implementation in Q1 of 2018 among EU28/EEA to slow down and be under 95%, while for non-EU28/EEA to continue to grow substantially, the expected value is approximately 80%.